aronayne/data-engineer-technical-test/README.md

 * Navigate to project home
 * Issue command (replace ENVIRONMENT_NAME with your environment) 'conda create --name ENVIRONMENT_NAME --file requirements.txt'

-May be required to active the environment: ' conda activate ENVIRONMENT_NAME '
+Activate the newly created environment: ' conda activate ENVIRONMENT_NAME '
 # Testing

 To run all tests navigate to data-engineer-technical-test dir and run